KSXGitHub/egg-shell/docs/IDEAS.md

 ## Implied Trait Implementation

 Some trait may imply another trait (for example: `Convert(A, B)` implies `TryConvert(A, B, never)`), but a blanket implementation would take away the ability to customize them.
 Therefore, trait implementation writer should still explicitly specify the implied trait implementation.
-For convenience, a `derive` macro on top of trait implementation should be used.
+For convenience, a `derive` macro on top of trait implementation should be used, and a hint attribute may be added next to the implied trait bound in the trait declaration to provide helpful hints (regarding the `derive` macro) should the implied trait be unsatisfied.

 ## WASM-based plugins